rhymeswithlion/udacity_tq_genai_2024/polished_version_v3.md

 6. **Discuss societal and ethical considerations associated with AI, including potential job displacement, regulatory concerns, bias, fairness, and transparency.**

-   *Consolidates topics on societal impact and ethics for a thorough discussion on responsible AI use.*
+   *Covers topics on societal impact and ethics for a thorough discussion on responsible AI use.*

 7. **Explore the paradigm shift in AI application development brought about by Foundation models (e.g., adaptation, fine-tuning, prompt engineering, Retrieval-Augmented Generation).**